 But as your time is limited, let’s highlight some of our personal favorites:

-- Battle of the Wine in Haro (June 29): The Battle of the Wine is part of the Haro festival in honour of San Juan, San Felices and San Pedro.
+Battle of the Wine in Haro (June 29): The Battle of the Wine is part of the Haro festival in honor of San Juan, San Felices, and San Pedro.
 This wine battle has its origins in a territorial dispute between the towns of Miranda de Ebro, in Burgos, and the town of Haro in La Rioja for possession of the place called Riscos de Bilibio.
 Mass is held at the shrine of San Felices and this is followed by lunch.
-Once over, it is time for the Battle of the Wine to commence: participants throw thousands of litres of wine at each other, using all kinds of containers and tanks, until everyone’s clothes have been stained a crimson colour and the atmosphere is laden with wine.
+Once over, it is time for the Battle of the Wine to commence: participants throw thousands of liters of wine at each other, using all kinds of containers and tanks until everyone’s clothes have been stained a crimson color and the atmosphere is laden with wine.

 Mind you that all of these festivals have plenty of street food and wine or beer stands available; hence it’s worth the excuse to wander.

-- Monasteries: For more than ten centuries, La Rioja has been home to many spiritual centers, of which many of which are a treasure to visit.
+Monasteries: For more than ten centuries, La Rioja has been home to many spiritual centers, of which many of which are a treasure to visit.
 Examples include the Monastery of Santa Maria de San Salvador which was started by the Cister order of nuns and dates to 1170.
-Beyond its remarkable architecture, the nuns have been in this monastery since its founding and are dedicated to prayer and manual work, such as making pastries and sweets, decorating porcelain, and making rosaries.
+The Monasteries of Suso and Yuso were inscribed on the UNESCO World Heritage List in 1997 as the birthplace of the modern written and spoken Spanish language.

-- Museums: La Rioja boasts of dozens of museums including art, architectural and archaeological museums, but nothing quite compares to the Dinastia Vivanco Museum of the Culture of Wine.
-This 4000 m museum belonging to the Dinastia Vivanco Foundation and houses a wide range of wine archaeology, sculpture, painting, etc., giving us a universal vision of the relevance that wine has had in all civilisations throughout history.
+Museums: La Rioja boasts of dozens of museums including art, architectural and archaeological museums, but nothing quite compares to the Vivanco Museum of the Culture of Wine.
+This 4000-meter museum belonging to the Vivanco Foundation and houses a wide range of wine archaeology, sculpture, painting, etc., giving us a universal vision of the relevance that wine has had in all civilizations throughout history.

 Naturally, if you’re going to make a destination out of Rioja, it’s best to ensure your accommodations are topnotch as well.

-- Señorìo de Briñas: In Briñas, 3 km. from Haro, a 7th-8th century hotel exists where you will find peace, quite and history.
+Señorìo de Briñas: In Briñas, 3 km. from Haro, a 7th-8th-century hotel exists where you will find peace, quiet and history.
 During the Spanish Civil War, it was used as headquarters by the Italian troops.
-Today, it hosts a small hotel that still has the splendour of his past.
+Today, it hosts a small hotel that still has the splendor of his past.
 Plunge into the harmony of its charming spaces, decorated with stone, terracotta floors, antiques, pottery, as well as a spa.

 Marques de Riscal: Designed by the architect Frank O. Gehry, creator of the Guggenheim Museum in Bilbao, the hotel has spectacular views of vineyards over El Ciego.
-Complete with a spa, and a Michelin star restaurant, it’s a stunning hotel surrounded in vineyards.
+Complete with a spa, and a Michelin star restaurant, it’s a stunning hotel surrounded by vineyards.